simplyraj/justtrying/about/index.md

 Or [email me](mailto:web@rajagopal.com).

-I enjoy building simple apps that people love using.

 I live and [work](http://www.sep.com/) in Indianapolis, IN.
 I went to school at [Purdue University](http://www.purdue.edu/) ([ECE &rsquo;10](https://engineering.purdue.edu/ECE)).
 I do a little bit of everything, but I'm happiest working with Ruby or Android.